Observance

 Ever since we started coming to Siena, I have been attracted to the stones beneath the city's geologic foundation, which is built on a hillcrest consisting of sedimentary deposits overlaid with clastic sandstones and conglomerates.
 Despite its silty marine base, the substrate is sufficiently strong enough for the city's construction that began during the Etruscan period.
 These hard, smooth stones are poorly cemented into the underlayer.
 Fist-sized, they look like potatoes and spill out of the hill's steep flanks during heavy rains.
 From a superior view looking down, the hill with its various ridges and ravines has a bird's foot shape.
 The ridges are indented with narrow, deep slopes covered in plant life that abate erosion.
 Private terraced vegetable gardens step down to the valleys below.

 When I arrived at the church just before the eleven o'clock mass, parishioners were gathering.
 I lingered, and stood in the back listening to the service.
 Sweat dripped down my forehead, my shirt competely wet from the climb up.
 Once the nave emptied, I admired the Andrea della Robbia altarpiece in one of the side chapels.
-The Madonna at the front of the nave is especially striking.
+The Madonna at the front of the nave especially striking.
 (The Renaissance terracotta works by all of the Robbias, starting with Luca della Robbia, his nephew, Andrea, and Andrea's two sons, Giovanni and Girolamo, have all become some of my favorite art in Italy.)

 Walking back down the gravel road, I noticed a bench built into the church's brick retaining wall.
 It was covered in leaves and dirt.
 I swept and cleaned it off with my hands, including hundreds of ants and their eggs underneath the debris.
 Buried in the corner of the bench was a small plastic container.
 I unscrewed its lid.
 A geocache.